saptaktakalkar/pluribus-ansible/README.md

  - **`--become-user=BECOME_USER`** : run operations as this user, defaults to root.
    - We recommend specifying this in the playbook.
  - **`-K or --ask-become-pass`** : (uppercase 'K') ask for privilege escalation password.
+   - We recommend specifying this in the hosts file, with vault encryption.

 Use the flags/options based on your requirements to run the playbooks.

 # Troubleshooting Utilities